Safety Data and Clery Compliance

 Daily Crime and Fire Log

-USU issues three kinds of campus alerts to students and employees: Code Blue alerts (emergency notifications), crime alerts (timely warning notices), and safety alerts.
+USU issues three kinds of campus alerts to students and employees: emergency notifications, crime alerts (timely warning notices), and safety alerts.
 These alerts improve transparency about crimes on campus and ensure students, staff and faculty are able to protect themselves during an emergency.

 Annual Security Reports

 USU distributes an annual security and fire safety report to all employees and students by October 1 each year.
 The annual security report includes campus crime and fire statistics for the previous three years, information about how to report crimes and seek help, and details about how USU is preventing sexual violence and improving campus safety.
 All USU statewide campuses are included in the report available for download below.

 A printed copy of the annual security report is available upon request.